-Another lively scene, Ritan Park is a great spot for people watching.
-Beijingers gather here at all times of day, particularly retirees.
-People bring portable speakers, handheld microphones and sing their hearts out dawn ’til dusk.
-Groups of middle-aged women work on coordinated group dances, and small children get a chance to run wild.
+Another lively scene, Ritan Park is great for people watching.
+Beijingers, especially retirees, gather here at all times of day.
+People bring portable speakers, handheld microphones and sing their hearts out from dawn ’til dusk.
+Groups of middle-aged women work on coordinated dances, and small children get a chance to run wild.

 This popular national chain is a sure bet – the dishes are delicious, and the environment feels both comfortable and well-serviced.
 The cuisine is Cantonese-style, so think small, steamed baskets that are good for sharing.
 This particular location near Ritan Park is three levels tall and open 24 hours.
 The curved wooden awnings, warm lights and burning incense lends a nice ambience.